top of page

 Designed by Ruta Palionyte & Ieva Baranauskaite.

-The photos made by the authors in Rhodes island, Greece.
-June 2021.
+The photos made by the creators in Rhodes island, Greece.
+June, 2021.

 The project development is partially supported by Lithuanian Council for Culture and Danish Arts Foundation.